r3muxd/MonoGame/Documentation/manual/introduction/what_is_monogame.md

    * tvOS

 MonoGame also supports a number of Game Consoles.
-The templates and source for these platforms are not publicly availalbe.
+The templates and source for these platforms are not publicly available.
 However they are available to developers registered with the appropriate developer programs.

  * Consoles (for registered developers)